mad-lab-fau/carwatch-python/README.md

 ## Contributing

 We welcome contributions to `carwatch`!
-Have a look at the [Contributing Guidelines](CONTRIBUTING.md)
+For more information, have a look at the [Contributing Guidelines](CONTRIBUTING.md).

 ## Citing carwatch